JoSeTe4ever/LLMozaic/README.md

 - respond to this email sender saying that XXX
 - When is the best time to schedule a one hour workout
 - Get all my events from now until next week (or next month)

+## INSTALL

+backend_node

+ - npm i

+backend

+ - pip -r install requirements.txt

+frontend

+  - npm i

+the file .env must be in backend root and backend_node root

+## RUN

+go to the proper folder, and for each one run: frontend npm run start backend_node npm run start backend python server.py